j4ym0/pia-qbittorrent-docker/README.md

   - Known to be a issue with synology NAS
   - **Fix**: Set LEGACY_IPTABLES to true `-e LEGACY_IPTABLES=true`

+- **5.x not deleting files, Moving to folder .trash-x**
+  - qBittrorrent v5.0.0 introduce "Torrent content removing mode" default option is to move files to trash(if possible).
+  - torrent data is moved and no deleted and can be changed in the options
+  - **Fix**: Go to Tools -> Options... -> Advanced (tab) and set Torrent content removing mode to delete files permanently.
+Click save and delete the /downloads/.trash-* folder

 ## TODOs

 - More DNS leak testing